 Many people I know who love sewing, is fascinated by embroidery but choke when they think about finding and drawing the designs on fabric.
 They look for shortcuts or look out for the simplest designs.

 That does not mean that simple designs are not beautiful.
 They are the most stunning in my opinion.
 But the embroidery lovers should not be afraid of design and stay away from attempting original and more complex work, not just copies.

 There are many different ways you could find different designs for your masterpiece.

-Checkout this post on the 9 different ways to transfer the embroidery designs on to fabric
+Checkout this post on the How to transfer an embroidery design on to fabric

 How to find embroidery designs – 10 easy and simple sources